Chandabhoy Galla case

 The Chandabhoy Galla Case set a significant precedent on the issue of a human's claim to being infallible, immaculate, executor of God's will, and trusteeship of God's funds.
 The case was filed in 1917, during the British rule of India, by Sir Thomas Strangman, the Advocate General of Bombay, at the behest of Adamjee Peerbhoy's family against the 51st Dai al-Mutlaq of the Dawoodi Bohra, Taher Saifuddin.
 In 1921, Saifuddin won the case on basis of the belief that Imam, as representative of the Prophet and through him the representative of God, having withdrawn from public life, must entrust someone to represent them the Dai al-Mutlaq (and hence Saifuddin), in accordance with Tayyibi religious belief.

 The trusteeship of the money donated via a Galla (lit. 'donation box') kept near the tomb of Chandabhoy in Bombay, who was revered as a miraculous Saint, was challenged on the plea of improper chain of succession from 47th Dai al-Mutlaq, Abdul Qadir Najmuddin's appointment.
 Issues pertaining to the office of Dai al-Mutlaq raised during the case, however; were of greater importance than the trusteeship of the Galla itself.
 Sir Thomas Strangman observes in his book Indian Courts and Characters that the case is remarkable not only for its length, but for the amazing claims put forward on behalf of the 'Mullaji' (Taher Saifuddin), the like of which have never been put forward in any Court of Law.

-Had Abdul Qadir Najmuddin's appointment not upheld by the court, validity of the subsequent Duat al-Mutlaqeen could be questioned, and by extension, their trusteeship of all religious properties.
+Had Abdul Qadir Najmuddin's appointment not upheld by the court in the Burhanpur Dargah Case, validity of the subsequent Duat al-Mutlaqeen could be questioned, and by extension, their trusteeship of all religious properties.
 Justice Marten based his judgement on religious texts to hold that all properties (in respect of which the declaration was sought) were devoted to charitable purposes, and that the Mullaji (Taher Saifuddin) was sole trustee thereof, and also that, despite his infallibility, the Mullaji remained accountable to the Court of Law: